Built-in Menu System

 NOTE: Security is not required to use this feature, although without Signon logic all users will see the same options.

-The first three links you see control the following options:
+The first four links you see control the following options:

 Manage Application Users — This link allows you to add Users to the Menuing system.
 If a user is not in this list, they will be unable to see applications on the mrc Run-Time Menu.